Our Board of Directors meets monthly.

 Community Living Guelph Wellington (CLGW) is inviting applications for new Board Members to serve a minimum two year term.
 CLGW is a large community-based agency, providing a broad range of developmental programs and services for Guelph and Wellington County residents.

 We’re looking for board members who are excited by what we do and have a desire to actively contribute to CLGWs’ future.
-Nominations are invited from individuals with any of the following areas of expertise:
+We are seeking individuals with the following areas of expertise:

 - Experience with Diverse Populations

-- Parent, sibling or guardian of a person we currently support or could potentially support in the future
+- Parent, sibling or caregiver of a person we currently support or could potentially support in the future

 Who can get involved?